niledatabase/nile-js/packages/react/README.md

 ### UI customization

-For theming and display, [mui joy](https://mui.com/joy-ui/getting-started/overview/) is used.
+For theming and display, A combination of [mui joy](https://mui.com/joy-ui/getting-started/overview/) and [material ui](https://mui.com/material-ui/getting-started/overview/) is used.
+As joy approaches feature parity with material, it will be removed from this codebase.
+For now, there are helper functions in the theme to support both, with the theming function preferring mui joy settings and colors over material.

 For details on theming, see their [theming documentation](https://mui.com/joy-ui/customization/approaches/).
-You can pass a custom `theme` object to the `NileProvider` and it will pass the custom theme to Mui Joy.
+You can pass a custom `theme` object to the `NileProvider` and it will merge it with the combined materia and joy themes in the `<NileProvider />`.

 ```typescript
 import { NileProvider } from '@theniledev/react';